Hotlines & Help

 FGCU Student Health Services offers no cost dietetic counseling through the services of a Registered Dietitian - Call 239-590-7966 for an appointment.

 Staying healthy means moving your body---vigorously and regularly, which can be more difficult when classes begin and it's dark outside in the evenings.
 FGCU offers many fitness activities and programs.
-Please visit FGCU Athletics and Campus Recreation for more information.
+Please visit FGCU Athletics and University Recreation & Wellness for more information.

 Drinking eight, 8oz. glasses of water per day has all sorts of physical benefits.
 This habit can assist you in maintaining a balance of body fluids, keeping you healthy inside and out.
 Drinking this amount of water can also stave off hunger pains and helps maintain digestive health.
 To stay hydrated, water is the best, but juices, tea, and milk and even coffee are good alternatives.
 Stay away from alcohol which can actually contribute to dehydration.